shashidwivedi/shashidwivedi/README.md

 - 👋 Hi, I’m @shashidwivedi
-- 👀 I’m interested in web development, philosophy, and books
+- 👀 I make apps in React and Vue.
 - 🎢 I’m currently on a roller coaster ride with JavaScript and React
-- 📫 You can reach me on [Twitter](https://twitter.com/shashidwee), [LinkedIn](https://www.linkedin.com/in/shashirdwivedi/)
+- 📫 You can reach me on [Twitter](https://twitter.com/shashidwee) or [LinkedIn](https://www.linkedin.com/in/shashirdwivedi/)
 - 🌐 You can view my Portfolio [here](https://shashidwivedi.me/)

 <!--- 💞️ I’m looking to collaborate on ...--->